wiragotama/TIARA-annotationTool/README.md

 - Live demo: <https://wiragotama.github.io/TIARA-annotationTool/> (since this is a client-side tool, your data (essay) will not be uploaded, i.e., stays in your computer locally)

 ## Concept
 There are many great annotation tools available out there.
 However, some (if not many) require complicated steps (and dependencies) to install.
 People with programming background may not find it difficult to install but people from other backgrounds may.
 This annotation tool considers the ease of use in mind (of course, with compromises), even for people without a programming background.
 That is why we provide this client-side annotation tool.
-The tool is customizable, by changing the conguration suit your annotation scheme (explained in the manual, ```js/annotation-globalsetting.js```).
+The tool is customizable, by changing the conguration to suit your annotation scheme, as explained in the manual (configuration file: ```js/annotation-globalsetting.js```).

 ## Formatting Text for Annotation
 Format the text you want to annotate in ```.txt```, in which each discourse unit (sentence/clause) is separated by a newline.
 See at the following example (```sample_original/ESSAY_TRIAL_00.txt```).